Return migration

 • Flow Monitoring

 DTM’s Flow Monitoring Registry (FMR) surveys people on the move at key transit points within South Sudan (SSD) and at its borders.
 It provides an insight into mobility trends, migration drivers and traveller profiles to inform programming by humanitarian and development partners and by the government, complementing DTM’s monitoring of COVID-19 mobility restrictions.
-In total, 23 Flow Monitoring Points (FMPs) were active in September 2021, surveying internal flows and cross-border travel with Uganda (UGA), the Democratic Republic of Congo (DRC), Sudan (SDN), Ethiopia (ETH), Kenya (KEN) and the Central African Republic (CAR).
-The FMPs Renk North Checkpoint and Malakal Bus Station continue to be suspended.
+In total, 27 Flow Monitoring Points (FMPs) were active in January 2022, surveying internal flows and cross-border travel with Uganda (UGA), the Democratic Republic of Congo (DRC), Sudan (SDN), Ethiopia (ETH), Kenya (KEN) and the Central African Republic (CAR).
+In January, the FMP in Raja Town was reopened.
+Activities at Rubkona Suksita were temporarily moved to Bentiu IDP Camp (Canoe Station) due to flooding.
+The FMP Malakal Bus Station continues to be suspended.
 Figures are only indicative of existing trends among respondents at the active FMPs since DTM does not have full coverage of cross-border or internal flows.
 Participation in the survey is voluntary and anonymous.

 Please click here to access a summary dataset.